nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

     - What distribution makes guessing the number the most difficult?
     - What distribution makes guessing the number the easiest?

+### Optimal decision tree

+- An **optimal decision tree** is the best way to ask questions in a game like the one above, i.e. the tree-like structure of questions that minimizes the average number of questions needed to find the number

+- Examples: at whiteboard

 ### Efficiency and redundancy